Updated Guidelines for Presenters

 so make sure the Mac end of the cable fits the video out port of your Mac.
 The projector end of the cable has the same 15-hole plug as the Mini-Display Port to VGA Adapter Cable.

 o iPhoto, part of iLife, (free with most Macs) is easy to use for straight-forward presentations that do not involve text-annotated images.
-Copy selected images to a new folder and assign titles for each photo that start with a number (1 through however many slides you have), otherwise the order may be scrambled.
+Copy selected images to a new folder and assign titles for each photo that starts with a number (1 through however many slides you have), otherwise the order may be scrambled.
 Text documents, such as the vital statistics on your destination, cannot be imported directly into iPhoto; first print, then photograph them with a digital camera, then import as a JPG image from the digital camera into iPhoto.

 o Uploading your photos to Picasa or similar web site, logging on to the site using the Library's Wi-Fi network, and running your slide show directly from the remote server is an option for Mac users as well as PC users.